raspberrypilearning/smart-assistant/en/step_5.md

 ## Create the assistant

-Now that your model can distinguish between commands, you can use it in a Scratch program to create your virtual assistant.
+Now that your model can distinguish between commands, you can use it in a Scratch program to create your smart assistant.

 --- task ---
 + Click on the **< Back to project** link.